skilldocs/caz/README.md

-Updated readme for Containers A-Z workshop
+readme for Containers A-Z workshop